rtheman/EDA_3languages/README.md

 > For a consolidated view of results produced by R, check out the results at [Rpubs](https://rpubs.com/rtheman/52290).

 By leveraging the **reactive** feature of ggvis (linked-brush), one can select point(s) on the left plot and the corresponding points will be highlighted on the plot to its right.
-Check it out check out this spify plot [here](blah).
+Check out this spify plot [at ShinyApps.io](blah).
+> Until I figure out how .Rmd can use relative path that points to input data set, you can see screenshot of its solution [here](R/Results/ggvis_interactive.png)

 ------
 ### Code